HarvardMapCollection/classes/gened1140/fall-2022/index.md

 ## 9/28 class visit

-Belle will be visiting on 9/28 to introduce GIS, ways it can be useful, and details about the midterm mapping tutorial.
+Belle Lipton, one of the Map Collection GIS Librarians, will be visiting on 9/28 to introduce GIS as a concept and technology, ways it can be useful, and details about the midterm mapping tutorial.

 [Slides](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/visit/)